jellyfin/jellyfin.org/docs/general/administration/troubleshooting/memory-dumping.md

 file:///temp/dotMemoryclt/workspaces/[1]-jellyfin.2024-09-05T06-27-14.471.dmw
 ```

-You must upload the created file, in this case `/temp/dotMemoryclt/workspaces/[1]-jellyfin.2024-09-05T06-27-14.471.dmw`, and provide it to the Jellyfin developers.
+4. Upload the created file, in this case `/temp/dotMemoryclt/workspaces/[1]-jellyfin.2024-09-05T06-27-14.471.dmw`, and provide it to the Jellyfin developers.

 ## Docker

 The process for Docker is essentially the same as for Linux barebones, but you will need to install `ps` each time and pull the result file from the container.

-First, identify the ID of your Jellyfin process by running:
+1. Identify the ID of your Jellyfin process by running:

 ```sh
 docker ps